Anemia of chronic kidney disease is due to a deficiency of erythropoietin as the glomerular filtration rate (GFR) declines.

 The goal in treatment of cardiovascular disease in patients with CKD is early recognition and risk factor modification, including lipid therapy, optimization of blood pressure and glycemic control, tobacco cessation, and aspirin use.

 As the glomerular filtration rate falls, patients develop anorexia, nausea, vomiting, and lack of protein intake.
-Previously, patients with advanced CKD were placed on low-protein diets, but this recommendation has limitations due to its worsening of malnutrition.
-It is recommended for patients with CKD to have 0.6 g/kg protein intake daily and those with nephrotic syndrome 0.8 g/kg protein intake daily, to account for protein losses in the urine.
-If patients are not able to maintain nutrition, then initiation of renal replacement therapy may be warranted.
+Previously, patients with advanced CKD were placed on very-low- to low-protein diets to reduce the risk for end-stage kidney disease, but this recommendation has limitations due to its worsening of malnutrition.
+It is recommended for patients with CKD stages 3 to 5 who are metabolically stable to have 0.6 g/kg body weight protein intake daily and those with diabetes (not on dialysis) to have 0.6 to 0.8 g/kg body weight protein intake daily.
+In patients on dialysis, a dietary protein intake of 1.0 to 1.2 g/kg body weight daily is recommended to maintain a stable nutritional status.

 Metabolic acidosis is common in patients with CKD, due to the inability of the kidney to excrete acid once the estimated glomerular filtration rate is <50 mL/minute.
 The anion gap is typically normal but may be increased in uremia with retention of phosphate anions.
 Rarely does the serum bicarbonate level fall below 12 mEq/L. Metabolic acidosis may worsen renal osteodystrophy and cause malnutrition, hypercatabolism, and growth retardation.